SystemsApproach/ops/lifecycle.rst

 illustrated in the examples shown in Section 3.2.)
 The third is a *GitRepo*, which is a repository to watch for changes to bundle artifacts.
-In our case, new are Helm Charts are checked into the Config Repo (but as indicated in at the first of this chapter, there is likely a dedicated "Helm Repo" in practice).
+In our case, new are Helm Charts are checked into the Config Repo (but as indicated at the beginning of this chapter, there is likely a dedicated "Helm Repo" in practice).

 Understanding Fleet is then straightforward.
 It provides a way to